andreihh/metanalysis-samples/README.md

 ## Features

-- detects addition of accessor method for existing fields (decapsulation)
+- detects the addition of accessor methods for existing fields (decapsulation)

 ## Environment requirements